-Page Section Subject Commenter (Last Name or Organization) Comment No Cha 71, 73 Figure C-18, Table C-6 8.
-Pedestrian and Bicycle Facilities COA Parks & Rec, Open Space Division The Plan could describe how improved public transportation would allow for increased access to the Open Space Visitor Center (OSVC).
+Page Section Subject Commenter (Last Name or Organization) Comment No Change Potential Change/Staff Action 3 2 71, 73 Pedestrian and Bicycle Facilities COA Parks & Rec, Open Space Division The Plan could describe how improved public transportation would allow for increased access to the Open Space Visitor Center (OSVC).
 Example: Page 73, Section 8: A multi-use trail leading to the OSVC along the La Orilla Channel from a BRT stop at Eagle Ranch Road would provide citizens more opportunities to visit the OSVC and adjacent trails in the RGVSP.
+Consult with relevant department and make changes as appropriate.
 111 Map E-1 Potential Public Viewsites COA Parks & Rec, Open Space Division o The Graham property is part of The RGVSP and does not necessarily have a special distinction from the rest of the Park. o Update trail data for the RGVSP north of Montaño.
+OK.
+Maps A-7 and A-8 on p.
+11 and 12 should also be corrected.
 112 Map E-2 Potential Public Viewsites COA Parks & Rec, Open Space Division include the Flyway public art project at the northeast corner of Bosque Meadows and Coors, the Bosquecito property and other Open Space properties west of the Piedras Marcada Pueblo site.
+Further consultation needed to address.
 112-113 Maps E-2 & E-3 Potential Public Viewsites COA Parks & Rec, Open Space Division What are the criteria for choosing the viewpoints listed? (#12 and #17) E.3.2 on p.
-110 lists the far recommend location of view 99 D.4.0 View Preservation Regulations COA Parks & Rec, Open Space Division Emphasize the importance of the intersection of Coors and Montaño on the east side near the Bosque School and the Pueblo Montaño Picnic area.
-The Coors/Montano area i Preservtion sub-area and c subject to its regulations for mass.
-In addition, policies site design and landscape regulations in the Design of that development be sensite Major Public Open Space.
+110 lists the factors used to recommend location of viewsites.
+99 D.4.0 View Preservation Regulations COA Parks & Rec, Open Space Division Emphasize the importance of the intersection of Coors and Montaño on the east side near the Bosque School and the Pueblo Montaño Picnic area.
+The Coors/Montano area is included in the View Preservtion sub-area and development would be subject to its regulations for structure height and mass.
+In addition, policies (D.2.2 & D.2.3) and site design and landscape buffer/setback regulations in the Design Overlay Zone require that development be sensitive to any adjacent Major Public Open Space.
 91 D.3.9 vii) Landscaping COA Parks & Rec, Planning & Design delete "at least 3 ft. from either side of the trailsfor maintenance purposes" and replace with "and in compliance with City Trail Design Standards."
-91 D.3.7.i) a Multi-Use Trail Network COA Parks & Rec, Planning & Design add "Bikeways and Trails Facility Plan, as adopted," to the adopted City Plans referenced in this sentence.
+OK 91 D.3.7.i) a Multi-Use Trail Network COA Parks & Rec, Planning & Design add "Bikeways and Trails Facility Plan, as adopted," to the adopted City Plans referenced in this sentence.
+Update title of facility plan throughout Coors Corridor Plan document prior to adoption.
 39 C.5.2 i) Pedestrian and Bicycle Component COA Parks & Rec, Planning & Design Please change "specifications of the agency responsible for trail maintenance, typically the City of Albuquerque Parks Department" to read, "per Bikeways and Trails Plan Design Standards".
+OK, although qualify that it applies to City trails; some may be County trails.
 39 C.5.3 Pedestrian and Bicycle Component COA Parks & Rec, Planning & Design add "as part of development" at the end of the sentence.
+OK, for clarity.
 110 E. 3.3 Public Viewsites COA Parks & Rec, Planning & Design add "and maintenance" to readshould work jointly to develop a project design, implementation and maintenance strategy."
-83, 110 C.14, E.3 Public Viewsites COA Parks & Rec, Planning & Design Please add definition for "Viewsite" for clarity
+OK, for completeness.
+83, 110 C.14, E.3 Public Viewsites COA Parks & Rec, Planning & Design Please add definition for "Viewsite" for clarity OK